 Where we want to live is changing - Around half of our population live in a rural environment, while the balance live in one of the District's 28 settlements.
 A new spatial pattern in where people are choosing to live in Southland is emerging.
 Population change between the 2001 and 2013 Censuses shows a decentralisation of population in the District.
-Census data shows that the population of some townships is decreasing whilst the population is increasing in surrounding areas.
-However, as a large part of the District's population renders retirement age, it is possible that the trend will reverse.
+Census data shows that the population is increasing in surrounding areas.
+However, as a large part of the District's population reaches retirement age, it is possible that the trend will reverse.
 Older people may move to townships to gain better access to services, creating rural hubs in Te Anau and Winton, and the areas surrounding Invercargill.